openSUSE/news-o-o/_posts/2011-07-30-opensuse-weekly-news-186-is-out.markdown

 Tasks completed this week:

-  1. Replacing ofÂ ArgumentParserÂ withÂ Thor.
-Iâ€™d given a mid-week update about [this](http://lists.opensuse.org/opensuse-project/2011-07/msg00098.html) on the mailing list.
+  1. Replacing of ArgumentParser with Thor.
+I’d given a mid-week update about [this](http://lists.opensuse.org/opensuse-project/2011-07/msg00098.html) on the mailing list.
 Please check there for complete details.

-  2. Implementing the general commands (checkout,Â commitÂ andÂ status).
-As a direct consequence of using thor for the command line parsing, we get to use theÂ invokeÂ method to call other actions.
+  2. Implementing the general commands (checkout, commit and status).
+As a direct consequence of using thor for the command line parsing, we get to use the invoke method to call other actions.
 This made writing these commands quite easy.

-  3. Started on refactoring theÂ DirectoryManagerÂ module.
-TheÂ NewDirectoryManagerÂ is currently in use in the general commands and will gradually replace the older version which is a mess of helper functions right now.
-There will be separate classes for handling each of the local storage files (for software, repositories and files) deriving from a parentÂ LocalStorageFileÂ class which implements the genericÂ #readÂ and#saveÂ methods.
+  3. Started on refactoring the DirectoryManager module.
+The NewDirectoryManager is currently in use in the general commands and will gradually replace the older version which is a mess of helper functions right now.
+There will be separate classes for handling each of the local storage files (for software, repositories and files) deriving from a parent LocalStorageFile class which implements the generic #read and#save methods.

   4. The gem is now hosted on rubygems.org .
-So, you can install it withÂ gem install ssc.
+So, you can install it with gem install ssc.
             Use the fantastic thor generated usage instructions to help you use the app.

 The tasks for next week are: